 How Does a Periodontal Cleaning Differ From a Prophylaxis?

 Visiting the dentist for routine dental cleanings is essential for keeping your gums healthy.
 But when a periodontal condition (like gum disease) develops, you may need more than just a general dental cleaning to preserve the health of your smile.
-At Premier Periodontics, our experienced team routinely provides periodontal services for patients throughout the Bellevue, Everett, Kent, Kirkland, Mercer Island, Olympia, and Redmond, WA communities.
+At Premier Periodontics, our experienced team routinely provides periodontal services for patients throughout the Bellevue, Everett, Kirkland, Mercer Island, Olympia, and Redmond, WA communities.
 Read on as our experienced periodontists explain the difference between a periodontal cleaning and regular cleaning and when each might be recommended to meet your oral health needs.